Learning life skills during sport

 Resilience

-Sometimes, referees, umpires, officials, coaches or team members make decisions that don't go your child's way.
-Children learn to build resilience by accepting decisions made and learning to control what is in their power to control.
+Sometimes, referees, umpires, coaches or team members make decisions that don't go your child's way.
+Children learn to build resilience through sport by accepting decisions and focusing on what they can control.

 If children spend too long dwelling on decisions against them or their team, their performance will likely be impacted.
 Staying focused on the game will help your child bounce back from setbacks and learn from mistakes.

-In sports, children are likely to experience both wins and losses during games.
-This is similar to life; sometimes, things go your way, and other times, they may not.
-Similarly, a situation may turn out as expected, or it may not.
+In sports, children will experience both wins and losses.
+This is similar to life; sometimes things go your way, and other times they do not.

 Sportsmanship

-Sportsmanship is an important underlying value in sporting communities.
-Regardless of whether you win or lose, you respect your opponent, your players, the opposition and the officials.
+Good sportsmanship is an important value in sport.
+Regardless of whether you win or lose, you respect your opponent, your teammates and the officials.

-By playing sports and being exposed to different situations, children learn how to treat other people with respect regardless of the circumstances or who they might be.
+By playing sports and being exposed to different situations, children learn how to treat other people with respect regardless of the outcome.

-Your child may find it challenging, but they will eventually appreciate the value of good sportsmanship when they shake hands after a tough or close game.
+Your child may find it challenging, but they will eventually appreciate the value of good sportsmanship when they shake hands after a tough game.

 Teamwork

-Team sporting environments encourage cooperation.
-Working as a team can often result in better performance.
-The skills learned while collaborating can also benefit a child's social abilities, such as active listening and sharing.
-Understanding the value of teamwork can encourage children to work more effectively with others towards a common goal.
+Team sporting environments encourage cooperation and working toward a common goal.
+Learning to work as a team can benefit a child's social skills, such as active listening and sharing.
+Understanding the value of teamwork encourages children to work more effectively in other scenarios like school or family settings.